5 min read

 Effective negotiations with Indigenous communities require your team to have a deep understanding of the community with which you hope to work.
 This deep understanding of the community will be invaluable at the negotiation table because it will give insight into some issues that may be sticking points for the community.
-If you understand why the community has an issue, then it will help you find creative solutions that are amenable to both your organization and the community.1.
-Know who you will be negotiating with and what decision-making powers they have.
+If you understand why the community has an issue, then it will help you find creative solutions that are amenable to both your organization and the community.

 This means you have to be familiar with the governance structure of the community and what that means in terms of who can make what decisions.
 Here are brief descriptions of the three types of governance structures you are likely to encounter: